tempus fugit : time flies

 Questions like these led us to make Calcutta, a unique theatrical show exploring period crossover between European Baroque & Indian Classical musicians in the 18th century.

-After years of preparation, we're finally in a position to revive and reinvent this show for a tour: we've got an amazing cast and band set to play at the Brighton Early Music Festival on 5 November, and to do a run at Tara Arts, a multicultural theatre in London, in spring 2018 -- with more to come, hopefully in Leeds, the Cotswolds, and Wales!
+After years of preparation, we've revived and reinvented this show for a tour: we've got an amazing cast and band, did a show at the Brighton Early Music Festival on 5 November, and have booked a run at Tara Arts, a multicultural theatre in London, on 21-22 April 2018 -- with more to come in London, Brighton & Leeds - and more!

 But first, we need to fund our tour -- and that's where you come in.